Skip to Main Content

 Seasonal Climate Adaptation

-Here is how it adds up.
-Japan's climate ranges from subtropical Okinawa to subarctic Hokkaido, with Tokyo's humid summers and dry winters in between.
-Our artists adapt techniques seasonally, using humidity-proof products in rainy season and hydrating formulations during cold, dry winter shoots.
+Japan's climate runs from subtropical Okinawa to subarctic Hokkaido, with Tokyo's humid summers and dry winters in between.
+Our artists adapt their methods by season.
+They use humidity-proof products in the rainy season and hydrating mixes during cold, dry winter shoots.

 03.